alt-magick/Enlightenment/README.md

 These three states are natural and interrelated.
 Personal and spiritual growth comes from recognizing desire without being unconsciously driven by it, understanding distress as a signal rather than punishment, and cultivating detachment as a deliberate practice of mindful awareness.

 External events may remain beyond control, but internal response can be refined.
 By navigating these states consciously, the mind develops insight, stability, and enduring peace.
-Ultimately, enlightenment is the recognition that all states—Desire, Distress, and Detachment—can be engaged with skillfully, allowing life to be experienced fully and wisely.